Chris Noth: Film and television

 In 2012, Noth narrated I Didn't Do It, a six-part crime documentary series about wrongful convictions produced by Toronto's Lively Media for Discovery Canada and Investigation Discovery and portrayed tycoon J. P. Morgan, who helped finance the Titanic, in the Encore channel miniseries Titanic: Blood and Steel.
 In 2013, he portrayed Anthony Romano, a financier of Deep Throat, in the film Lovelace.
 In 2014, Noth played the son-in-law of an aging man, Fred, portrayed by Christopher Plummer in the film Elsa & Fred.
 In the 2015 film After the Ball, Noth played a head of a Montreal fashion company.

 In 2016, Noth joined the third season of the FX/Fox 21 Television Studios produced series Tyrant in the regular role of U.S. General William Cogswell who offers military support to the interim president of a fictional Middle Eastern country that is trying to start a social democracy.
 A review of Noth's first Tyrant episode likened General Cogswell to his Peter Florrick character in The Good Wife.
 In an interview before the episode aired, Noth said he was "pretty much done with parts that resemble Mr. Big or Peter Florrick", he was turning to darker roles after years of playing (mostly) good guys on his three hit TV shows.
 Noth portrayed a sleazy lawyer in the 2016 film White Girl.
 In the 2016 film Chronically Metropolitan Noth's portrayal of a philandering professor/novelist was praised by The Hollywood Reporter for "infusing his familiar-feeling character with intriguing nuances" and as "very good" by the Los Angeles Times.

 In 2017, Noth played FBI agent Don Ackerman on the Discovery Channel's series Manhunt: Unabomber, about the hunt for the serial killer Ted Kaczynski and was the narrator for the "Sharks and the City: New York" episode of Discovery channel's Shark Week.
 Noth also portrayed FBI agent Frank Novak in Gone, a 12-episode procedural drama produced by NBC Universal.
 The New York Post wrote in its review of the show that "Noth, who's always reliable, is fine here, but doesn't have much to do other than set up each storyline and then bark lots of orders."
-In 2018, Noth played Jack Robertson in the Doctor Who episode "Arachnids in the UK" and returned to the show in 2021 New Year's Day special, "Revolution of the Daleks".
+In 2018, Noth played Jack Robertson in the Doctor Who episode "Arachnids in the UK" and returned to the show in the 2021 New Year's Day special, "Revolution of the Daleks".

 In 2021, Noth played the lead role of William Bishop in CBS reboot crime drama series The Equalizer, which was written by Andrew W. Marlowe and Terri Edda Miller.
 The same year, Noth reprised his role as Mr. Big in And Just Like That..., the Sex and the City continuation, where he was killed off, leading to a subsequent Peloton advertisement in the role.
 By the end of the year, he was fired and the ad was pulled due to allegations of sexual assault.